 Bedbug bites are treated symptomatically (eg, with topical corticosteroids and/or systemic antihistamines) as needed.

-Bedbugs should be eradicated using physical and usually chemical means.
+Bedbugs should be eradicated using physical and chemical means.
 Physical means include vacuuming affected areas and laundering suspect articles, then drying them on the dryer's hottest setting.
 In addition, entire rooms should be treated professionally, when possible, by heating to temperatures ≥ 50° C (122° F) or with multiple insecticides.
 Bedbugs and eggs on infested items are killed when frozen at -20° C (-4° F) for at least 2 hours; however, placement in most home kitchen freezers is typically insufficient ( 1 Anticoagulants and their sites of action ).

 Consider bedbug bites particularly if initially asymptomatic lesions cluster linearly on exposed skin.

 Search for evidence of infestation to help confirm the diagnosis.